A Bernstein polynomial approach for the estimation of cumulative distribution functions in the presence of missing data: The setup

 Note that $\delta_i$ is independent of $Y_i$ conditionally on $\bb{X}_i$.

 The goal is to estimate the unknown CDF $F$ of the observations $Y_1,\ldots,Y_n$, which are MAR.
 We investigate two versions of the estimator based on the knowledge of the propensity scores.

-The first version assumes propensities are known, which is the case, for example, when the missingness mechanism is designed.
+The first version assumes that propensities are known, which is the case, for example, when the missingness mechanism is designed.
 In this case, $F$ can be estimated by the following IPW pseudo-empirical estimator:

 The second and more realistic version addresses the fact that, in practice, the propensity scores are usually unknown.
-The discreteness of $\bb{X}$ simplifies propensity score estimation for MAR adjustment, allowing us to rely on the following nonparametric estimator:
+In this paper, we restrict attention to auxiliary variables $\bb{X}$ with discrete finite support.
+This choice is mainly for expositional convenience: it avoids the tedious task of treating the discrete and continuous cases in parallel.
+In the discrete case, propensity score estimation for MAR adjustment is simplified, allowing us to rely on the following nonparametric estimator:

-For continuous auxiliary data, this could be a Nadaraya--Watson estimator; see \citet[Eq.~(4)]{MR2569798}.
+If the auxiliary variable were continuous, one would simply replace \eqref{eq:hat.pi} by a Nadaraya--Watson estimator; see \citet[Eq.~(4)]{MR2569798}.
+The main asymptotic results stated in Section~\ref{sec:results} would remain the same, but presenting both settings side by side would add substantial technical bookkeeping.
+For this reason, we formulate the theory only for the discrete case.
 The CDF $F$ can then be estimated using the feasible empirical estimator:

 The aim of this paper is to show that we can smooth $\widetilde{F}_n$ and $\widehat{F}_n$ using Bernstein polynomials to improve their performance.
 Applying the Bernstein operator yields an oracle or pseudo estimator $\smash{\widetilde{F}_{n,m}}$ when propensities are known, and a feasible estimator $\smash{\widehat{F}_{n,m}}$ when propensities are estimated nonparametrically from the data.
 More specifically, define, for all $y\in [0,1]$ and $m\in \N$,